jimmyl02/bazel-playground-connectrpc/README.md

 ##### protoc-gen-go

-first we need to update the gazelle goo grpc compilers by adding the directive `# gazelle:go_grpc_compilers @rules_go//proto:go_grpc` in our `BUILD.bazel`. this controls the `compilers` property of the `go_proto_library` and is the first step in getting it to output correctly with bazelmod.

-write the proto file into a proto directory then run gazelle to generate the `BUILD.bazel`
+the first step is to get protobuf working at all. this should be done by writing the proto file into a proto directory then run gazelle to generate the `BUILD.bazel`

 notice that running `bazel build //...` fails because we are missing `@@com_google_protobuf`

-we can add it to our MODULE.bazel by adding the dependency
+we can fix this by adding add it to our MODULE.bazel thus adding the dependency

 ```
 bazel_dep(name = "protobuf", version = "29.3", repo_name = "com_google_protobuf")